TristanCacqueray/haskell-xstatic/README.md

 - Create a XStaticFile using `xstatic-th` or `file-embed`.
 - Serve the files using `xstatic` (for wai) or `servant-xstatic` (for servant).
-- Add the files to your html page using `lucid-xstatic`.
+- Add the files to your html page using `lucid-xstatic` or `lucid2-xstatic`.

 Checkout the [demo](./demo-xstatic), [demo-xterm](./demo-xterm) or [websockets-ki-htmx](./demo-websockets-ki-htmx) for examples.